ADD CONDITION

 • If pregnant or breastfeeding, consult a health professional before use.

 • Keep out of reach of children.
-In case of accidental ingestion, seek medical help or contact a Poison Control Center immediately.
+In case of accidental ingestion, get medical help or contact a Poison Control Center immediately.

 • If condition worsens or symptoms persist for more than 7 days.